JoshuaGehre/CppIsYou/README.md

 As you will modify the code of the game while playing, I cannot guarantee for the safety of any code you might be able to create while playing.
 Play this game at your own risk!

+# Help other people to pass Level 0
+This puzzle game was completely made on Linux and meant to be played from the command line, requiring the g++ compiler.
+If you know how to create equivalent scripts so that people for example on Windows are also able to play this please let know.

 # Credits
 In case anyone else decides to create levels for this game.